LiberatorUSA/GUCEF/README.md

 - pubsubpluginSTORAGE: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend that allows easy interaction with the VFS and its capabilities
 - pubsubpluginUDP: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for basic UDP
 - pubsubpluginWEB: gucefCOMCORE plugin: Adds a pub-sub concept compatible backend for Web concepts like HTTP/REST/WebSockets
+- ProjectGenDependsFilter: ProjectGen plugin: Allows filtering of libraries in a repo based on a depends.exe tool output report
+- ProjectGenVSImporter: ProjectGen plugin: Imports Visual Studio project files to generate a ModuleInfo.xml starting point for a new repo

 ## Contained Services
 - UdpViaTCP: Bridge service which funnels UDP traffic over a TCP segment.
 Will be superseded by pubsub2pubsub.